rudi77/sdc/project2/writeup.md

 * The shape of a traffic sign image is  (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-###2.
-Exploratory Visualization
+### 2. Exploratory Visualization

 The code for this step is contained in the code cells 3,6, and 8 of the IPython notebook.
 In code cell 3 the first image of each traffic sign class is displayed.

 ![alt text][image1]

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+In code cell 6 the sample distributions